redhat-appstudio/managed-gitops/docs/CONTRIBUTING.md

 # How to Contribute

-We welcome contributions from the community.
-Here are a few ways you can help us improve.

-## Open an Issue
+## Open an Issue in JIRA

-If you see something you'd like changed, but aren't sure how to change it, submit an issue describing what you'd like to see.
+If you see something you'd like changed, but aren't sure how to change it, submit an issue in JIRA describing what you'd like to see.
+See the link to JIRA under the issues tab.

 Please create an issue with as much detail as you can provide.
 It should include the data gathered as indicated above, along with: